 You are here

-If your lender is asking you about your working capital this winter, there’s good reason.
-It’s because working capital — current assets minus current liabilities — is much lower among many farmers this year than in years past.
+If your lender has been asking you about your working capital lately, there’s good reason.
+That’s because working capital – current assets minus current liabilities – is much lower among many farmers this year than in years past.

 “The magnitude of working capital drawdown is substantial,” says Jim Mintert, director of Purdue University’s Center for Commercial Agriculture.
 “In the Corn Belt, farmers built up working capital from 2007 to 2013.
 They have been drawing it down the last few years.
 If the burn rate continues as it has in recent years, they will face real challenges with their lenders.”

-One challenge is that not many bank regulators have a farm background, Henderson adds.
+One challenge is that not many bank regulators have a farm background, Henderson says.
 They do, though, carry memories of working through troubled housing loans during the fallout of 2008’s financial crisis.